JaredSchroeder/Active-Directory-Lab/README.md

 - Windows OS installation
 - Active Directory Domain Services (AD DS) installation and configuration
 - User, group, and OU creation and configuration
-- Group Policy Object (GPO) creation
+- Group Policy Object (GPO) creation and enforcement
-- Documentation of processes and policy enforcement
+- Documentation of processes
 <br />

 <h2>Conclusion</h2>
-This project demonstrates not only the ability to configure Active Directory but also to design a secure IT environment aligned with small-business needs.
-These are core skills for systems administration, IT support, and cybersecurity roles.
+This project demonstrates my hands-on experience in Active Directory deployment and configuration.
+I showcased skills in user and group creation, OU structuring, and GPO enforcement.
+These are core skills for systems administration and IT/desktop support roles.
 <br />